achord/svg-map-usa/README.md

 # Simple SVG Map - United States

-- Plot multiple markers for the 48 contiguous U.S. states using latitude and longitude coordinates.
+- Plot multiple markers for the 48 contiguous U.S. states using latitude and longitude coordinates
+- Utilize vanilla javascript and SVG files instead of a map API
 - Accurately adjust for the mercator projection
-- It utilizes vanilla javascript and SVG files instead of a map API.

 ```
 <!-- New Orleans -->